 : a=3,7 b=-0,48.

-The resulting sheet looks like that (I rounded the boundary hundredths to zeros or ones):
+The resulting sheet appears as follows (with rounded boundary values to zeros or ones):

 quality / method | FB | BC | OM | YT | LK |